Luke20w/personal-site/README.md

 # Luke Weidner's Personal Website

-This is a personal site built in React.
-It's a bit more friendly and can show you a lot more than a normal resume could
+This site let's you know a little bit more about me than a resume would and as a bonus, I had tons to fun making it!